wnr/element-resize-detector/README.md

 ### uninstall(element)
 Completely removes the detector and all listeners.

+### initDocument(document)
+If you need to listen to elements inside another document (such as an iframe), you need to init that document with this function.
+Otherwise the library won't be able to detect when elements are attached to the document.
+So for an iframe, simpy invoke ``erd.initDocument(iframe.contentDocument);`` when the iframe is mounted on the DOM for the first time.
+The document from which the element resize detector instance is created will be initialized automatically.
+Notice that a new document is created when an iframe loads its content.
+So for iframes, be sure you invoke this function for each `onLoad` iframe event.

 ## Caveats

 1. If the element has `position: static` it will be changed to `position: relative`.
 Any unintentional `top/right/bottom/left/z-index` styles will therefore be applied and absolute positioned children will be positioned relative to the element.